Five Tips for Running the Mile

 Finding It Impossible to Do a Sub-6 Min 1500 Metres

 I am a 42yr old male, height 5' 9" weight 154lbs For a couple of years I've been walking 2 miles in 22 mins or so.
-But about six weeks ago I began to …
+But about six weeks ago I …

 I Want to Run a Sub-4 Minute Mile